 If there’s a bowl of fruit on your kitchen counter, there’s probably a fruit fly or two looking for a way into your home to get to it.
 They’re so small that they can get in through window screens or crevices around windows or doors.
 Unlike houseflies, which may spread disease, fruit flies are harmless.

 Once inside, fruit flies reproduce like crazy.
-They lay their eggs near the surface of your ripe fruit—and they can lay up to 500 eggs at a time!
+They lay their eggs near the surface of your ripe fruit and can lay up to 500 eggs at a time!
 About 30 hours later, tiny larvae emerge and feed on the fruit, eventually turning into pupae.
 A week later, they are ready to take to the air.

 All it takes is one pregnant fruit fly to get in and before you know it, you’re dealing with a full-fledged fruit fly infestation.
 I know.
 I’ve been battling this problem, too!